fyngyrz/aa_macro/README.md

     <h1>Introduction to the Work</h1>

-The utility of such a thing is that first, the chapter name can now be referenced anywhere, and changed at any time, because it is a variable (a local... globals are supported as well); while the h1 style shows how you can wrap anything - in this case the content of the variable name passed in - in any other tags or encodings you wish.
+The utility of such a thing is that first, the chapter name can now be referenced anywhere, and changed at any time, because it is a variable
+\(a local... globals are supported as well\); while the h1 style shows how you can wrap anything - in this case the content of the variable name passed in - in any other tags or encodings you wish.
+Second, it is *much* more concise than what you'd have to write using raw HTML and CSS.
+Third, like CSS, you can pack away your styles and build a library, or libraries, of tools that do exactly what you want them to.

-## A (much) more complex example
+## A \(much\) more complex example

 So, my friend looked at this readme, and he, in a fit of Perl-like cognition, says to me:

 "...so rather than this: `{h1 chapter}` I'd like `{h1 $chapter}`"

 Personally, not my thing.
 However.
-Here's a style that distinguishes between `$chapter` and `chapter`, treating the former as a variable name to resolve, and the latter as a literal (you can break styles over multiple lines after the style name and/or within any content destined for output)...
+Here's a style that distinguishes between `$chapter` and `chapter`, treating the former as a variable name to resolve, and the latter as a literal \(you can break styles over multiple lines after the style name and/or within any content destined for output\)...

     [style v
     [if [slice :1,[b]] $ [v [slice 1:,[b]]]]